The Story of Us (song): Composition

 "The Story of Us" is four minutes and 28 seconds long.
-In contemporary reviews, music critics categorized the song as pop-punk, dance-pop, power pop, new wave, and dance-country.
+In contemporary reviews, music critics categorized the song as pop-punk, dance-country, dance-pop, new wave, and power pop.
 It has a prominent uptempo pop production incorporating dynamic electric guitars, fast-paced drums, and a post-punk disco beat.
 Some critics, including Matt Bjorke from Roughstock and Brittany McKenna from Billboard, commented that "The Story of Us" is one of the many Speak Now tracks that lean towards pop music departing from Swift's country-music image.

 Lyrically, the song is about the awkwardness between two people after they break up.
 In the narrative, the protagonist and the love interest both attempt to ignore each other while being close in proximity.
 The protagonist presents each verse as "chapters" in a story, and as the song proceeds, it turns into a "tragedy".
 Chris Willman of Yahoo!
 Music thought the key lyrics of the song are "I'd tell you I miss you but I don't know how / I've never heard silence quite this loud," and "I would lay my armor down, if you would say you'd rather love than fight."
 Leah Greenblatt of Entertainment Weekly considered the lines, "I used to know my place was the spot next to you / Now I'm searching the room for an empty seat / 'Cause lately I don't even know what page you're on," as one of the best lyrics on Speak Now.
 In PopMatters, Heaton observed that Swift's exploration of the disconnect between fantasy and real life on "The Story of Us" represents the central theme of Speak Now, where she learned to face the disappointment of real life.